StevenLambion/SwiftDux/README.md

 ## Features

 - Redux inspired state management.
+- Update views when the state changes or when an action has been reduced.
 - Use publishers to dispatch actions.
 - Use ActionPlans to wrapup complex workflows.
 (If redux-thunk used Combine)
 - Inject state into SwiftUI views.